Tariqalrehily/goTrip/README.md

 * CSS: No Error Found.

 * Javascript:
-1. Map.js file:  I used jshint.com I found 5 warning, and I have fixed them accordingly, using dot notation instead of square-bracket notation, (country.ie) instead of ['ie'].
+1. Map.js file:  I used jshint.com I found 5 warning, and I have fixed them accordingly, using dot notation instead of square-bracket notation, (countries.ie) instead of ['ie'].
 Some Missing semicolon in line 98, 122, and 280.

 2. animate.js file: I found 1 waning which was missing semicolon in line 8.